Ph.D in Development Studies

 Ph.D. students need to pay a tuition fee of Rs.16,000/- per semester and a hostel fee, which is 8% of their fellowship amount per month, plus water and electricity charges as per actual.
 The tuition fee may be revised from time to time.

-Ph.D. students receive a monthly stipend of Rs.
-25,000/- in the first two years.
-Those students, who fulfil the terms and conditions for Ph.D. registration, would receive a monthly stipend of Rs.35,000/- after Ph.
+Ph.D. students will receive a monthly stipend of Rs.31,000/- in the first two years.
+Those students, who fulfill the terms and conditions for Ph.D. registration, will receive a monthly stipend of Rs.43,750/- after Ph.
 D. registration in the third year.
 Students are required to provide part time research or teaching assistantship from their second year onwards.